zammad/zammad-user-documentation/advanced/ticket-templates.rst

    :alt: Ticket template selection in new ticket dialog
    :align: center

-   Use the ticket pane to load ticket templates.
+   Use the ticket sidebar to load ticket templates.

 On any *new ticket* dialogue use the 🗒️ tab on the right to display the *Templates* column.
 If Zammad has any templates for you to apply, you'll